uclahs-cds/package-PipeVal/README.md

                         Path to reference file for CRAM -p PROCESSES, --processes PROCESSES
-                        Number of processes to run in parallel when validating multiple files
+                        Number of processes to run in parallel when validating multiple files -t, --test-integrity  Whether to perform a full integrity test on compressed files
 ```

 The tool will attempt to automatically detect the file type based on extension and perform the approriate validations.
 The tool will also perform an existence check along with a checksum check if an MD5 or SHA512 checksum exists regardless of file type.